echeran/smile-of-murugan/webbook/chapter17.md

 At the beginning of the century, it were mission-owned and government establishments that began publishing Tamil weeklies and monthlies.
-The first, and at the same time typical of these Christian-oriented Tamil journals was Tamilppattirikai (alias *Tamilital),* established in 1831, a monthly, published by the Madras Religious Tract Society.
+The first, and at the same time typical of these Christian-oriented Tamil journals was *Tamiḻppattirikai* (alias *Tamiḻitaḻ),* established in 1831, a monthly, published by the Madras Religious Tract Society.

 In 1840, a Christian-oriented journal for children was started